antonfirsov/docs/2016/05-api-convergence/2016-05-api-convergence.md

 until all the API additions are done in order to take advantage of them.
 This also allows us to incorporate your feedback on behavioral compatibility.

-Over the next weeks we publish more details in the [corefx] repo.
+Over the next weeks we will publish more details in the [corefx] repo.
 You can expect this blog to communicate the status and all major decisions.

 Stay tuned for more details!